Sigbjørn Gjelsvik: 2022

 At a press conference on 29 April, the government announced that temporary changes to laws in order to include Ukrainian refugees.
 Gjelsvik spoke about residencies and changes to a law regarding it.
 The temporary change to it would allow municipalities to settle refugees faster and more effectively.
 He stated: "An important prerequisite for success with this is that there is enough access to housing in the municipalities.
 It is important that the municipalities have more room for maneuver, so that they can quickly and efficiently provide enough housing for the refugees.
 Therefore, the government proposes to introduce a temporary emergency authority in the Planning and Building Act".

-On 7 June, Gjelsvik announced that the government would look into separating Kristiansand municipality after Søgne and Songdalen were merged with it, with heavy opposition from the latter's populations.
+On 7 June, Gjelsvik announced that the government would look into dividing Kristiansand Municipality after Søgne Municipality and Songdalen Municipality were merged with it, with heavy opposition from the latter's populations.
 He also added that the task would be given to the county governor, which would in effect be a call for a referendum on the matter.
 He stated: "When I now take this initiative, I will facilitate a good dialogue with the municipality and the county governor about the further process.
 A referendum will be held in Søgne and Songdalen in connection with the local elections in 2023.
 It is also important to have a good dialogue with the employees".
 A week later, he announced that a referendum would be held only in Søgne and Sogndalen on whether or not they should re-emerge as separate municipalities from Kristiansand.

-On 2 August, the Norwegian government announced that it would be covering parts of the costs of an eventual split of the merged municipality of Kinn.
+On 2 August, the Norwegian government announced that it would be covering parts of the costs of an eventual split of the merged Kinn Municipality.
 Gjelsvik stated: "I want to give the municipality and the population predictability around the financial framework of a possible reversal process, before they make their assessment of whether Kinn should be split.
 I have today sent a letter to Kinn municipality with further information about the financial consequences of a possible splitting of the municipality".

 On 21 September, two Nordland municipalities sought out to ask the government for permission to become "free-municipalities" to get exemptions from certain laws and regulations.
 The Norwegian Society for the Conservation of Nature criticised the proposal, calling it "absurd" and expressed that it would effect municipal nature and the population.
 Gjelsvik on the other hand was open to the idea, and said that the government would look into the issue for municipalities to apply to become free-municipalities.
 He also noted that it would help municipalities develop better services for their citizens.